uhm-what-to-eat/uhm-what-to-eat.github.io/index.md

 Person 4:

-- Website is good cause we have places to eat split into locations and the search bar is there too in case they a looking for a specific place.
+- The website is good cause we have places to eat split into locations and the search bar is there too in case they a looking for a specific place.

-- The search filters are good, but would recommend a map for those who don't know the locations around manoa.
+- The search filters are good, but would recommend a map for those who don't know the locations around Manoa.
+"It's good 'cause it's simple."

-- "It's good cause it's simple."
+- To sum up, "It is good overall, it is easy to navigate.
+For the places to eat page with all the categories, it might be better to combine the places to eat with the search.
+When clicking on each location in the Places to eat tab, have a search function inside each location, rather than separate the two.
+This is to make the search work within those specific locations.
+I think this may be better to have this as it can help with specifics of location."

 Person 5: